[Map – Science Paper Published in 2016; Source: https://worldmapper.org/maps/science-paperspublished-2016/]

 “[i]t both embeds and is embedded in social practices, identities, norms, conventions, discourses, instruments and institutions… .”18

 Another case study in Section 3 of the book by Traynor et al. explores “the relationship of power that enables and limits possibilities for open and collaborative research” when working with a team of Indigenous peoples, academics, and lawyers on a two-year project.27 Traynor is the primary investigator and manager of the project.
 She is an ecologist, non-profit practitioner, and expert in working with Indigenous peoples and communities in South Africa and in securing Indigenous peoples’ land rights.
 The other contributors are two academics, one affiliated with a university in South Africa and the other with an American university.
-Traynor et al. offer field notes reflecting on tensions involved in the topic of openness in research when working with the Indigenous communities, Indigenous Knowledge systems and their rights to the land.
-The reason they state for the use of field notes is “a deliberate attempt to push back upon the hegemony of academic scholarly expectations that can hinder truly meaningful collaborative research practices.”28 Working with two Indigenous Peoples in a collaborative team, Traynor and two academics deliberately use “community-researcher contracts” to communicate clear expectations and responsibilities, specifying how the research is conducted and how to share the results.29 They want to be vigilant considering the colonial and Apartheid history in South Africa, which sustained the history of exploitation, stealing and misappropriating Indigenous Peoples’ resources, heritage and knowledge.
+Traynor et al. offer field notes reflecting on tensions involved in the topic of openness in research involving the Indigenous communities, Indigenous Knowledge systems and their rights to the land.
+They see the use of field notes as “a deliberate attempt to push back upon the hegemony of academic scholarly expectations that can hinder truly meaningful collaborative research practices.”28 Working with two Indigenous Peoples in a collaborative team, Traynor and two academics deliberately use “community-researcher contracts” to communicate clear expectations and responsibilities, specifying how the research is conducted and how to share the results.29 They want to be vigilant considering the colonial and Apartheid history in South Africa, which sustained the history of exploitation, stealing and misappropriating Indigenous Peoples’ resources, heritage and knowledge.

 Conclusion